Autumn Lights and Frosty Trails – A Girls’ Trip from Spital am Semmering over Kampalpe

 Children under six travel free, although officially only one child is allowed per adult.

 Or, you can get a Lower Austria Card, which covers both mountain railways (and much more).
-The card is valid for a year starting January 1, and there’s currently a promotion extending its validity until the end of March.
+The card is valid for a year starting April 1 until the end of March (€83 for adults).

 Back to the trip: